 “In a competitive setting, each person’s activity raises the bar for everyone else.
 Social support is the opposite: a ratcheting-down can happen.
 If people stop exercising, it gives permission for others to stop, too, and the whole thing can unravel fairly quickly.”

-The Centers for Disease Control and Prevention (CDC) list several benefits of physical activity.
-Moderate exercise can help with:
+The Centers for Disease Control and Prevention (CDC) list

 - Weight control